Skip to main content

 A procedure prescribed, performed or recommended by a Physician for a Medical Condition.
 This includes but is not limited to prescribed medication, investigative testing and surgery.

-Medical Emergency ~ Out-of-Province or Out-of-Canada
+Medical Emergency ~ Out-of-Province/Territory or Out-of-Canada

 Medical Emergency (see definition for description of what this is)